 Honestly, I could not believe my eyes.
 The view was incredible.
 It was ecstatic.
 I felt like a bird soaring through the sky.
 The stunning views of the river and the mountains next to it stole my heart.
 It was one of the best experiences of my life, better than the rest of the trip.
 When I was up there, nothing mattered.
 There was no thought in mind.
 NONE.
 Whatsoever!
 Nor did I want to click any pictures and neither did I feel like making a video.
 It was serene.
 Only if words could describe my feelings!

 9) Mall Road, Manali: This brings us to the last part of the trip, SHOPPING.
 The mall road in Manali is a great place to shop hand embroidered clothes and pashminas.
 They don’t cost you a bomb and are of extremely good quality.
-You can buy Kashmiri shawls, gorgeous hand weaved sarees, socks, caps, woollen items, artificial jewellery, wooden souvenirs, antiques, books, Tibetan items and much more.
+You can buy Kashmiri shawls, gorgeous hand weaved sarees, socks, caps, woolen items, artificial jewellery, wooden souvenirs, antiques, books, Tibetan items and much more.
 After you are tired of shopping, there are many places to please your hunger pangs as well.

 10) Breathe and Enjoy: Lastly, don’t forget to enjoy and have fun.
 Leave your work behind and enjoy the serenity of the place.
 Eat momos, go shopping, do trekking or take a bath in a hot spring.
 Maybe go off the radar?
 Whatever works best for you to make the most of your trip.